chauff/cse1500-web-transcripts/Lecture-1.md

 | Allow            | Lists the legal request methods for the entity      |
 | **Connection & Upgrade**       | Protocol upgrade  |

-The bold header fields will be covered below.
-Let's briefly walk over the other fields:
+The bold header fields will be covered below in more detail.
+Let's briefly describe the other fields:

-- The `Content-Language` indicates the language the entity is in, which can be English, Dutch or any other language.
+- `Content-Language` indicates the language the resource (also known as entity) is in, which can be English, Dutch or any other language.
-- The `Content-Location` can be useful if loading times are long or the content seems wrong; it can point to an alternative location where the same web resource resides.
+- The `Content-Location` field can be useful if loading times are long or the content seems wrong; it can point to an alternative location where the same web resource resides.
 - `Content-Range` is important for entities that consist of multiple parts and are sent partially across different HTTP responses; without this information, the client would be unable to piece together the whole entity.
 - Finally, `Allow` indicates to the client what type of requests can be made for the entity in question; `GET` is only one of a number of methods, it may also be possible to alter or delete a web resource.

-Lets look at a few of these fields a bit more in detail.

 ### Content-Type

 **MIME** stands for *Multipurpose Internet Mail Extensions* and was designed to solve problems when moving messages between electronic mail systems; it worked well and was adopted by HTTP to label its content.
-**MIME types* determine how the client reacts - html is rendered, videos are played and so on.
+MIME **types** determine how the client reacts - html is rendered, videos are played and so on.
 The pattern is always the same: each MIME type has a **primary object type** and a **subtype**.
 Here are a few typical examples: `text/plain`, `text/html`, `image/jpeg`, `video/quicktime`, `application/vnd.ms-powerpoint`.
 As you can see in the `text/*` cases, the primary object type can have several subtypes.

-MIME types can be very diverse.
-Here is a list of the most and least popular MIME types found on a sample of a large-scale [web crawl](http://commoncrawl.org/) in 2014:
+Diverse MIME types exist.
+Here is a list of the most and least popular MIME types we found on a sample of a large-scale [web crawl](http://commoncrawl.org/) in 2014:

 | Most popular         | Least popular               |
 |----------------------|-----------------------------|